 Eating a healthy, low fat, low protein, high fluid, rich carbohydrate diet will help your liver recover quickly.
 Meats, pulses, butter or ghee, put a strain on an anyway affected organ.
 So these foods must be avoided.
 Doctors and nutritionists recommend increasing the intake of following substances to hasten recovery of the liver.
 Celebrity Nutritionist Nmami Agarwal brings you some perils when it comes to eating right for those who have jaundice.
 Food is the greatest source of energy provider for the body, and nothing can work if the person’s diet is not supportive enough for the medicines to work.
 A well-balanced diet not just keeps you healthy but provides you with a variety of nutrients which are essential to keep diseases at bay.
 It is best to keep in mind to consume all the five food groups, namely- carbohydrates, proteins, fats, vitamins and minerals with enough hydration and roughage.
-Hence, these are 5 essential foods that one should include in their diet, and why explains Agarwal:

 1# Whole grains